 Recipe by Laura King, Drexel Food Lab

 This dish is very filling and can be altered to any palate.
-Hearty vegetables can be added and the spice level can also be kicked up a notch if you’d like.
+Hearty vegetables, like butternut squash or potatoes, can be added and the spice level can also be kicked up a notch if you’d like.